-In addition to encephalitis virus surveillance, the District's laboratory conducts surveillance for other mosquito-borne diseases, such as Canine heartworm, Malaria, Dengue, Chikungunya, and others.
+In addition to encephalitis virus surveillance, the District's laboratory conducts surveillance for other mosquito-borne diseases, such as Canine heartworm, Malaria, Dengue, Chikungunya, Zika, and others.
 Canine heartworm is a filarial nematode (Dirofilaria immitis) primarily vectored in this region by Ae. sierrensis, the western treehole mosquito.
 The District's field technicians inspect all known sources of this species, but they may be very difficult to find, inspect and treat.
 In a wooded area there may be hundreds of hidden treeholes at many different heights.
 The District's laboratory conducts regular surveillance for Ae. sierrensis in its routine adult mosquito trapping.
 In addition, the District maintains a Canine Heartworm Surveillance program, which consists of contacting veterinary clinics and hospitals in Sacramento and Yolo Counties and collecting data on heartworm tests performed and number of positive cases detected.
 Positive cases are then matched with sources of the western treehole mosquito to determine the areas of greatest risk of transmission of canine heartworm.
 The report generated is also sent to all veterinary clinics to reinforce the vector component of the heartworm transmission cycle and help create awareness about the disease and the District's participation.

 Malaria is a mosquito-borne infectious disease, caused by a protozoan parasite and transmitted to people primarily by Anopheline mosquitoes.
-In Sacramento and Yolo Counties, there are two species that can transmit the malaria parasite: Anopheles freeborni (the western malaria mosquito) and Anopheles punctipennis (the woodland malaria mosquito).
+In Sacramento and Yolo Counties, there are two species that can transmit the malaria parasite: Anopheles freeborni (the western malaria mosquito) and An. punctipennis (the woodland malaria mosquito).
 Malaria cases are reported to the District by the Sacramento and Yolo County Health and Human Services Departments.
 After receiving the report, the District laboratory responds by trapping mosquitoes in the area surrounding each malaria case.
 The captured mosquitoes are then brought to the laboratory for identification, and all female Anopheline mosquitoes are tested for malaria parasites.
-In 2015, the District received six reported malaria cases, and in all cases, the person had traveled outside of the United States.
-After the initial discovery of each malaria case and subsequent trapping and testing of any Anopheline mosquitoes captured, there was no evidence of local transmission.
+In 2016, the District received four reported malaria cases, and in all of them the person had traveled outside of the United States.
+After the initial discovery of each malaria case and subsequent trapping and testing of any Anopheline mosquitoes captured, there was no evidence of additional transmission.

-Dengue, another mosquito-borne disease, is caused by a virus and is also transmitted to people by mosquitoes.
-The mosquito species that transmit Dengue (Ae. aegypti and Ae. albopictus) are not currently found or established in Sacramento and Yolo Counties.
-Whenever the District receives a report of a Dengue case, the laboratory initiates trapping for any Aedes species around the reported location.
-Three dengue cases were reported to the District by the Sacramento and Yolo County Health and Human Services Departments in 2015 and all were related to travel outside of the United States.
-Traveler cases of Chikungunya virus, also vectored by Ae. aegypti and Ae. albopictus, were reported in California in 2015, but none of the cases were from Sacramento or Yolo Counties.
+Dengue, Chikungunya, and Zika are also diseases caused by viruses transmitted to people by mosquitoes.
+The mosquito species that transmit them (Ae. aegypti and Ae. albopictus) are not currently found or established in Sacramento and Yolo Counties.
+Whenever the District receives a report of a case, the laboratory initiates trapping for any Aedes species around the reported location.
+Eleven dengue cases and 13 Zika cases were reported to the District by the Sacramento and Yolo County Health and Human Services Departments in 2016 and all were related to travel outside of the United States.
+Traveler cases of Chikungunya virus were reported in California in 2016, but none of the cases were from Sacramento or Yolo Counties.